Irish Republican Socialist Party

-The Irish Republican Socialist Party or IRSP (Páirtí Poblachtach Sóisialach na hÉireann) is a minor communist, Marxist–Leninist and Irish republican party in Ireland.
-It is often referred to as the "political wing" of the Irish National Liberation Army (INLA) paramilitary group.
+The Irish Republican Socialist Party or IRSP (Páirtí Poblachtach Sóisialach na hÉireann) is a small communist and Irish republican party in Ireland.
+It is associated with the Irish National Liberation Army (INLA) paramilitary group.
 The party's youth wing is the Republican Socialist Youth Movement (RSYM).
 It was founded by former members of 'Official' Sinn Féin in 1974 during the Troubles.
+Initially it described itself as a socialist Irish republican party, but in 1984 it adopted Marxism–Leninism.
 The party opposes the Good Friday Agreement and the European Union.
+It has no elected representatives.